cloudwwh/Ansible-Playbooks/2-task.README.md

  Create a playbook called /home/ansible/bootstrap.yml for the below System Admin tasks

-- Edit /etc/hosts to include the host entry
+.
+Update /etc/hosts to include the host entry

 .
 Install elinks